Corkle/corkbits-site/content/projects/minotaur.md

 title = "Minotaur"
 +++

-A turn-based, multiplayer dungeon crawl game created with Elixir, PhoenixLiveView, and AlpineJS.
+A turn-based, multiplayer dungeon crawl game created with Elixir, Phoenix LiveView, and AlpineJS.